finbourne/lusid-sdk-python/sdk/docs/PortfolioGroupsApi.md

     # Create an instance of the API class
     api_instance = lusid.PortfolioGroupsApi(api_client)
-    scope = 'scope_example' # str | The scope to list the portfolio groups in. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to list the portfolio groups.
+    scope = 'scope_example' # str | The scope to list the portfolio groups in. effective_at = '2013-10-20T19:20:30+01:00' # datetime | The effective datetime at which to list the portfolio groups.
 Defaults to the current LUSID system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the portfolio groups.
 Defaults to return the latest version of each portfolio group if not specified. (optional) filter = 'filter_example' # str | Expression to filter the result set.
 For example, to filter on the Display Name, use \"displayName eq 'string'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)